 Student Portal Submissions Process

-Students are able to submit files (with a max size of 25MB) for their assignments from three different contexts within the student portal.
+Students are able to submit files (with a max size of 25MB) for their assignments from two different contexts within the student portal.

 Student Submission Contexts